subbendumajumder/netscaler-nitro-api/docs/configuration/load-balancing/lbvserver_binding/lbvserver_binding.md

 #lbvserver_binding

-Binding object showing the resources that can be bound to lbvserver.
+Binding object which returns the resources bound to lbvserver.

 ##Properties